 These data automation systems are expected to gain prominence because they are faster and cheaper.
 Data automation also helps the data analysts in testing specific scenarios that they might not have otherwise considered.

 Data automation models are especially useful for “citizen data scientists”.
 These are people without high-level technical skills who can perform moderately tricky tasks.
 Thus, aiding them helps the organization in growing by effectively utilizing the power of Big Data Analytics.

-IoT is already being used in many places to provide exciting insights into the consumer’s behavior.
-For instance, IoT connected coffee makers are providing invaluable insights to manufacturers of these machines like how many cups of coffee does an average person make during a day, whether the coffee consumption is higher during the weekdays or the weekends.
+IoT is already being used in many places to provide exciting insights into consumer behavior.
+For instance, IoT-connected coffee makers are providing invaluable insights to manufacturers of these machines like how many cups of coffee does an average person makes during a day, and whether the coffee consumption is higher during the weekdays or the weekends.

 IoT is being used in the domain of sentiment Analytics, which pertains to studying the interaction of users with a brand on social media.
 IoT sensors are being deployed in fashion shows and in basketball league games to gauge the level of engagement of the audience with the event.

-The sophistication level of these sensors will increase in 2020, and we will see many more such exciting applications, which would be a result of the combination of IoT and Big Data.
+The sophistication level of these sensors will increase, and we will see many more such exciting applications, which would be a result of the combination of IoT and Big Data analytics.

 Usually, Data is stored in the database on the SSDs.
 In in-memory computing, the software is used to store data in RAM across a series of computers.
 This is done to improve the processing speed of data as RAM is around 5000 times faster than an SSD.

 In-memory computer systems thus allow for the processing of data at lightning speeds and are ideal for applications that involve handling a sudden increase in the number of queries.

 An ideal application would be handling the data of a relative gaming leaderboard.
 Usually, gaming leaderboards show the top positions in a game.
 A relative gaming leaderboard is slightly different; it shows the relative position of gamers with respect to many parameters.